Public Meeting Space Policy

 - The Library Board of Trustees reserves the right to review any and all applications.
 The Board may reject applications that do not comply with this policy.

 - All programs and meetings must be open to the public, with the exception of purely social events.
+Meeting room use will not be extended to any group or organization where the membership is limited by race, religion, gender or gender expression, age, national origin, disability, sexual orientation or military status.

 - Admission fees, collections and donations are prohibited.

-- Fundraising activities, other than those which benefit the Library are prohibited.
+- Fundraising activities, other than those which benefit the Library, are prohibited.

 - No products or services may be displayed, advertised or sold on Library premises, except where the Library is benefited.